Uungula Wind Farm will generate enough electricity to power 170,500 homes

 The proposed Uungula Wind Farm is located between Wellington, Gulgong and Mudgee, north of Lake Burrendong, New South Wales.

-The map shows the locations of the proposed up to 125 wind turbine locations.
+The map shows the location of the proposed wind farm

 Site Identification and Resource Monitoring